Skip to main content

 Attendance fees and the calculation rates on orders

-Understand why the orders have different rates even and how they are calculated.
+Understand why orders have different attendance fees and how they are calculated based on callout type and timing.

 Written by Rubin Muresan

-The attendance fee and labour rates depend on the urgency of the callout.
+Attendance fees and labour rates depend on the urgency of the callout.
 An emergency callout requires an engineer to attend within a maximum of six hours.
+Only one attendance fee is applied per order, regardless of how many engineers attend.

 What affects the attendance fee

-There are five values used to calculate the attendance fee:
+Five values are used to calculate the attendance fee:

 • Non-emergency arrival fee